Walking Running with God

 Major Events

 The next event that changed my life was the birth of our children, starting with our son Josiah.
-Again, there are certain things that can only be understood when you actually become a parent, and again there are so many lessons that God teaches through the parent-child relationship.
+There are certain things that can only be understood when you become a parent, and again there are so many lessons that God teaches through the parent-child relationship.
 It’s amazing to think that He loves us more than we could even love our children, and when he disciplines us, it’s out of love.
 It’s also a great responsibility to raise a child.
 Notice that most of my testimony took place during my first eighteen years, and my core values were essentially formed by that point.
-It’s no small wonder that statistics show 80% of Christians come to their salvation before the age of eighteen.

 Josiah’s room after the crash.

 Throughout life, I continue to encounter situations that challenge my faith and strengthen my convictions.
-One such occurrence was the divorce of my parents in 2002.
-After 27 years of marriage, my father left my mother for another woman.
-It was a good example of how actions could lead to devastating consequences.
-But it was also a lesson in grace, forgiveness, and boundaries.
+One such occurrence was the divorce of my parents in 2002 after 27 years of marriage.
+Sadly, I could finally relate to the millions of people who have been impacted by divorce.

 Another example of life’s lessons came through my brother Daryl, who was also a runner and one of the most active people I’ve ever known.